SadRobotChannel/af/index.md

 **Getting started with bitcoin faucets**

 Cryptocurrency faucets are reward systems in a form of a website or an app that dispense free coins.
 Visitors can claim bitcoin satoshi or other types of coins in an exchange for completing a captcha or tasks described by the websites.
-We list the best faucet sites.

 **Frequency of reward claim**

-The table below lists the faucet sites.
-It's split by the claim frequency.
+There are several tables below that list the faucet sites.
+The tables split by the claim frequency or based on other grouping.
 You "claim" from faucet by visiting a site and pressing a button dispensing free bitcoin or other tokens.
-And so, your preference may be an hourly period, where you refresh a faucet website on your device (computer, table or mobile) once per hour and get your reward, or daily, or even every 5 minutes.
+And so you may prefer an hourly period, where you visit and refresh a faucet website on your device (computer, table or mobile) once per hour and get your reward, or daily, or even as frequent as every 5 minutes.

 <div class="table-users">
  <div class="header">Claim every 5 minutes</div>